Skip to content

 Multi-Cluster Scaling

 Kedify supports scaling workloads across a fleet of Kubernetes clusters.
-This is achieved through a new DistributedScaledObject custom resource that extends the standard ScaledObject with multi-cluster capabilities.
+This is achieved through two new custom resources that extend the standard KEDA resources with multi-cluster capabilities:

 There are two main types of clusters involved in multi-cluster scaling: